 Entry is free with a London Pass or if you’re attending a daily church service (in which case you should enter via the West Gate).
 Fast-track entry is available for holders of the London Pass and also to visitors who book their tickets online.
-Entry is cheaper on Wednesday evenings 4.30pm–6pm, although some areas are not accessible at this time.
+The London Pass does not give you entry to the Queen’s Diamond Jubilee Galleries.

-Verger guided tours cost an additional £5.
-These 90-minute guided tours include the Royal Tombs, Poet’s Corner (where many of Britain’s leading writers are buried), the Cloisters and the Nave.
+Verger guided tours cost an additional £10.
+These 90-minute guided tours include the Royal Tombs, Poet’s Corner (where many of Britain’s leading writers are buried), the Lady Chapel and the Nave.
 These tours also includes parts of Westminster Abbey that are not accessible to regular visitors (such as the tomb of St Edward the Confessor).
 Verger tours are limited to six people and are only available in English.

 It is advisable to allow a little extra time for security checks that are in place for visitors to Westminster Abbey.